-As a family-owned Jewish funeral provider, we understand the customs and religious significance associated with Jewish funeral tradition.
+As a family-owned Jewish funeral provider, we understand Jewish burial customs and religious significance associated with Jewish funeral tradition.
 When you choose Star of David Memorial, you will have the assurance that you and your family will be served with the utmost respect and in accordance with the Jewish funeral and burial customs that are important to you.

 After you call your Jewish Star of David Memorial Chapel Funeral Director, the first person to be called should be your rabbi or the deceased’s rabbi.
 A Shomer or “watchman” stays with the deceased from the time of death until the funeral and burial.
 Star of David Memorial has people available to serve as Shomereim and will arrange for this service, if the family wishes.

-Star of David Memorial Chapel will coordinate a time for the service that allows for the family’s needs, as well as the time constraints of the rabbi and cemetery.
+tar of David Memorial Chapel will coordinate a time for the service that allows for the family’s needs, as well as the time constraints of the rabbi and cemetery.
 Depending upon a congregation’s policy, a service may be held in the temple or synagogue.
 Many people today are opting for services at the cemetery only.
 Because we at Star of David Memorial specialize in graveside services, we are prepared for and can accommodate any size service.

-The Traditional Jewish Funeral
+Traditional Jewish Funeral Customs

 Respect is always shown to the deceased as well as toward the mourners.
 This is one of the reasons why Traditional Jewish funerals are held so soon after death.
 It is more respectful to inter the body within a reasonable amount of time rather than having an unnecessary delay.
 This is a decision the family should make in consultation with their rabbi.
 Funerals usually last about twenty minutes and consist of the recitation of psalms, scripture readings and a eulogy.

 We accompany the deceased to their final resting place.
 The tradition is that the Kaddish prayer is not recited until after the casket has been lowered, and the grave filled.
-Dating back to Biblical times, the preference for Jewish people has been earth burial, and that custom remains strong today.
+Dating back to Biblical times, the preference for Jewish people has been earth burial, and that Jewish funeral custom remains strong today.
 In some parts of the country, above ground mausoleum entombments are popular; when a family chooses to have entombment, they should check with their rabbi, as some are reluctant to officiate at a mausoleum.

 Choosing a casket is a very emotional and personal decision.
 You are, in essence, forced to decide upon the last item you will ever be purchasing for your loved one.
 Additionally, everyone’s set of circumstances is different.
 We at Star of David recognize the difficulty in making this decision and want to provide information to assist you in making the best decision, especially in light of your particular set of circumstances.
 Please contact us at any time with any questions you may have.